Eskalala/macher/privacy-policy.md

 # Privacy Policy for Macher

-Last updated: [DATE]
+Last updated: 02.07.2026

 This policy informs you, in accordance with Articles 13 and 14 GDPR, which personal data we process in the **Macher** app, for what purposes, and on what legal basis.

 ## 1. Controller
-[FULL NAME / COMPANY]
-[ADDRESS]
+Jannis Klaus
-Email: [CONTACT EMAIL]
+Email: macher.app.kontakt@mail.de

-We have [not appointed a data protection officer, as we are not legally required to / appointed a data protection officer; the contact details are: …].
-Please adjust this sentence.
+We have [not appointed a data protection officer, as we are not legally required to.

 ## 2. Principles
 Macher is a party game for events.
 We process only the data needed to operate the